Philippines' oil still in troubled waters after South China Sea ruling

 CNOOC did not respond to a request for comment.

-China wants to resolve the South China Sea issue through talks and is willing to set aside disputes for joint development before a resolution is reached, the ministry added.

-"China is willing to have consultations and dialogue with the Philippines about this," it said, without elaborating.

-(Additional reporting by Florence Tan in SINGAPORE and Aizhu Chen and Ben Blanchard in BEIJING.; Writing by Martin Petty.; Editing by Lincoln Feast.)
+(Additional reporting by Florence Tan in SINGAPORE and Aizhu Chen in BEIJING.; Writing by Martin Petty.; Editing by Lincoln Feast.)

-SAN FRANCISCO A decade after its founding as a file-sharing business, Dropbox Inc is trying to become a new kind of company.

-ISLAMABAD/LAHORE Pakistan on Monday ordered Hafiz Saeed, accused by the United States and India of masterminding the 2008 attacks on the Indian financial capital Mumbai that killed 166 people, to be placed under house arrest.